 Input (V) Condition (V) Digital Output OTR

-VINA-VINB < - VREF 0000 0000 0000 1
+VINA-VINB <-VREF 0000 0000 0000 1

 VINA-VINB = - VREF 0000 0000 0000 0

 VINA-VINB = 0 1000 0000 0000 0

 VINA-VINB = + VREF - 1 LSB 1111 1111 1111 0

 VINA-VINB ≥ + VREF 1111 1111 1111 1

-Figure 31.
+Figure 22.
 Output Data Format

-Out of Range (OTR)
+Out-Of-Range (OTR)

 An out-of-range condition exists when the analog input voltage is beyond the input range of the converter.
 OTR is a digital output that is updated along with the data output corresponding to the particular sampled analog input voltage.
-Hence, OTR has the same pipeline delay (latency) as the digital data.
-It is LOW when the analog input voltage is within the analog input range.
-It is HIGH when the analog input voltage exceeds the input range as shown in Figure 31.
-OTR will remain HIGH until the analog input returns within the input range and another conversion is completed.
+OTR has the same pipeline delay (latency) as the digital data.
+It is low when the analog input voltage is within the analog input range.
+It is high when the analog input voltage exceeds the input range as shown in Figure 23.
+OTR will remain high until the analog input returns within the input range and another conversion is completed.
 By logical ANDing OTR with the MSB and its complement, overrange high or underrange low conditions can be detected.
-Table V is a truth table for the over/ underrange circuit in Figure 32 which uses NAND gates.
-Systems requiring programmable gain conditioning of the AD9224 input signal can immediately detect an out-of-range condition, thus eliminating gain selection iterations.
-Also, OTR can be used for digital offset and gain calibration.
+Table V is a truth table for the overrange circuit in Figure 24 which uses NAND gates.
+Systems requiring programmable gain conditioning of the AD9225 input signal can immediately detect an out-of-range condition, eliminating gain selection iterations.
+OTR can also be used for digital offset and gain calibration.